balthazar-space/Case-and-housing-design/README.md

 So you see the dxf files, but if you have no Autocad, you can not do anything with them.
 Bummer that is and out of our reach, right now.

+Also there are hi res .step files as well as .stl.
+Those should be pretty much compatible with many Open Source software and industrial standards.

 ![v0.1](v0.1/images/z1.png)